Ricky512227/EventStreamMonitor/README.md

 ## Overview

-EventStreamMonitor is a production-ready, real-time microservices monitoring platform that collects, streams, and visualizes application logs and errors across multiple services in real-time.
-Perfect for monitoring distributed systems and catching issues as they happen.
+EventStreamMonitor is a real-time microservices monitoring platform I built to collect, stream, and visualize application logs and errors across multiple services.
+It's designed for monitoring distributed systems and catching issues as they happen.

 ## Project Evolution